shoggoth/ExplodeFight/README.md

 - Make this build on TVOS as well.
 Look at the button class and get the focus rings to work.
 The frameworks will have to have new targets as well.

 ### Completed Tasks
+- Add rules for a demo: maintain the number of Mobs at 10 until 100 total have been spawned.
+- Allow mobs to be cleanly destroyed on contact with a bullet, update facts on mob deaths.
 - Check spawner performance with 250 mobs.
 - Lifecycle state machine with deaths on __exp/deadstate__.
 - Rework spawners on branch __exp/spawner__.